How to identify and treat parasitic diseases in children. Features of therapy for parasitic infestations in children Helminth infections in children

 When infected with pinworms

-The main signs of pinworm infestation are:
+The main signs of pinworm infection are:

 • enlarged lymph nodes;